react-navigation/react-navigation.github.io/docs/navigation-prop.md

 ## Advanced API Reference

-The `dispatch` function is much less commonly used, but a good escape hatch if you can't do what you need with `navigate` and `goBack`.
+The `dispatch` function is much less commonly used, but a good escape hatch if you can't do what you need with the available methods such as `navigate`, `goBack` etc. We recommend to avoid using the `dispatch` method often unless absolutely necessary.

 ### `dispatch` - Send an action to the router